xd009642/tarpaulin/CONTRIBUTING.md

 This is written in C++ but should still be easily comprehendable for people who don't know C++.

-Additionally, for any help or guidance to working with tarpaulin there is always yours personally.
+Additionally, for any help or guidance to working with Tarpaulin there is always yours personally.
 Open a PR and ask questions or contact me via discord or email, xd009642 in any rust discords or danielmckenna93@gmail.com.